Prince William Is Supportive Of Kate Middleton’s Parents Amid Rumors Of Business Trouble

-After a number of staff members of Carole and Michael Middleton’s party planning business, Party Pieces were fired, rumors started to swirl that the couple was in financial trouble, and that their business had expanded too fast, but royal sources say that no matter what, Prince William remains supportive.
+After a number of staff members of Carole and Michael Middleton’s party planning business, Party Pieces, were fired, rumors started to swirl that the couple was in financial trouble, and that their business had expanded too fast, but royal sources say that no matter what, Prince William remains supportive.

 Prince William has always been vocal about the fact that the Middletons are self-made, with Carole Middleton starting her professional life as an air hostess with British Airways.